mgibson43/Product-Management-Service/README.md

 ### Task I
 - PartTest.java: added maximum, minimum, and within range tests for partIn on lines 170-189
 - PartTest.java: added maximum, minimum, and within range tests for partOut on lines 191-220

+### Task J
+- DeletePartsValidator.java: removed class due to no usages